 Major advancements in bionics technology are almost always represented by a research group or an academic team.
-This leaves breakthroughs independently developed by commercial bionic limbs companies to be on some online trending train, lest the announcement becomes completely forgotten the moment it is revealed.
+This makes it easy for breakthroughs that are commercially developed by independent bionic limb companies to be under the radar.

 - Esper Bionics

 - About (Bionics-related): Advanced bionic limbs with up-to-date dexterity levels

 This is one of the youngest bionics limbs companies that placed itself well into tech headlines with the use of integrated software systems that focus on learning and adaptation.
 The list of products offered by the company is still growing at the moment.
 In fact, the development team only has one to showcase to interested arm amputees.

 The predictably-named Esper Hand, as previously introduced, offers a forearm-plus-hand solution for users who want a bionic arm that can be improved and customized over time without the assistance of maintenance experts.